Colorado judge rejects plea deal for funeral director who acknowledged abusing 191 corpses

 The couple was accused of letting 189 bodies decay.
 In two other instances, the wrong bodies were buried.
 Four remains were yet to be identified, the district attorney's office said this week.

 The Hallfords got a license for their funeral home in 2017, and authorities said the bodies started piling up by 2019.
-Many languished for years in states of decay, some decomposed beyond recognition, some unclothed or on the floor in inches of fluid from the bodies.
+Some decomposed beyond recognition.
+Others were found unclothed or on the floor in inches of fluid from the bodies.

 The Hallfords bought luxury items after defrauding the government